Xenoty/beach-clean-up-platform/Readme.md

         4. For Version, select 2.5 or later
         5. Make sure 'Include full drive code example' is **unchecked**.
         6. Copy the connection string provided.
-    2. On-premise MongoDB (local), the default connection string is already provided.
-(Make sure your Mongod server is running).
 3. If there is a \<password\> tag in your connection string, make sure to replace this with your password for the user.

 ### Issues and Solutions